 Miss Tross works with various charities and organisations to help promote surgery as a career for women and under-represented minorities.
-Most recently, she was honoured by global organisation MIPAD (Most Influential People of African Descent) for her role as Trustee of the British Association of Black Surgeons.
+Recently, she was honoured by global organisation MIPAD (Most Influential People of African Descent) for her role as Trustee of the British Association of Black Surgeons.

 Why were you attracted to specialising in orthopaedic surgery?